nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 If our user searches for “ocelot”, how many computations are performed?

 One.
-It’s the first item in our array, so our program will return.
+It’s the first item in our array, so our program will return after one operation.

 But, if our user searches for “osprey”, how many computations are performed?